lofirepo/lofire/index.md

 LoFiRe can be used by local-first decentralized applications that use [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) as their data model.
 It is designed to support collaboration within communities and organizations.
+It does not depend on any specific blockchain, does not have a token, and it can synchronize its membership from external sources.

-Decentralized Autonomous Organizations (DAOs), in particular, can use it to support secure and authenticated interaction of their members with a tamper-proof log of decisions.
+Decentralized Autonomous Organizations (DAOs) can use it to support secure and authenticated interaction of their members through wikis, knowledge bases, structured discussions and decision making tools.
+It supports Decentralized Science (DeSci) by providing infrastructure for collaboration around decentralized data repositories and knowledge bases that can be used to share and publish research results.

-Here's a selection of applications LoFiRe can be used for that we intend to develop later:
+Here's a selection of applications LoFiRe can be used for that we intend to develop once we're ready with the underlying infrastructure:

 - Decentralized wikis & knowledge bases with semantic graph data models
 - Project collaboration and publishing tools